-ASCIA, the Australasian Society of Clinical Immunology and Allergy, is working together with patient organisations and other collaborators to develop a National Immunodeficiency Strategy, for both Australia and New Zealand.
+ASCIA is working together with patient organisations and other stakeholders to develop the ASCIA Immunodeficiency Strategy at a national level for both Australia and New Zealand.

-The National Immunodeficiency Strategy’s Mission is to improve the health and wellbeing of people with PIDs (primary immunodeficiencies) and minimise the burden on individuals, carers, health services and community.
+The ASCIA Immunodeficiency Strategy’s Mission is to improve the health and wellbeing of people with PIDs (primary immunodeficiencies) and minimise the burden on individuals, carers, health services and community.

-On Friday 8 March 2019, ASCIA, hosted the first meeting for the National Immunodeficiency Strategy at the Parkroyal Hotel Melbourne Airport.
+On Friday 8 March 2019, ASCIA hosted the first meeting for the ASCIA Immunodeficiency Strategy at the Parkroyal Hotel Melbourne Airport.
 This meeting involved a total of 32 representatives from: